Diocese of Alexandria in Louisiana: 1986 to 2020

 In 1986, John Paul II suppressed the Diocese of Alexandria-Shreveport and created two new dioceses: the Diocese of Shreveport and the Diocese of Alexandria in Louisiana.
-The pope appointed Friend as bishop of Shreveport and John Favalora of New Orleans as bishop of Alexandria in Louisiana.
+The pope appointed Friend as bishop of Shreveport and Reverend John Favalora of New Orleans as bishop of Alexandria in Louisiana.

 After three years, John Paul II in 1989 named Favalora as bishop of the Diocese of St. Petersburg.
-Sam Jacobs of the Diocese of Lafayette in Louisiana was his successor.
-Under Jacobs, the diocese inaugurated the Steubenville South Youth Conference and constructed a new youth center at the Maryhill Renewal Center in Alexandria, to accommodate youth retreats.
-In 2003, Jacobs was made bishop of the Diocese of Houma-Thibodaux.
+Reverend Sam Jacobs of the Diocese of Lafayette in Louisiana was named by the pope as Favarola's successor.
+Under Jacobs, the diocese inaugurated the Steubenville South Youth Conference, an annual event in Alexandria.
+He also constructed a new youth center at the Maryhill Renewal Center in Alexandria, to accommodate youth retreats.
+In 2003, Jacobs was named bishop of the Diocese of Houma-Thibodaux.

-In 2004, Ronald Herzog of the Diocese of Biloxi was appointed Bishop of Alexandria in Louisiana.
-In 2016, Auxiliary Bishop David Talley of the Archdiocese of Atlanta was made coadjutor bishop in the diocese to assist Herzog.
+In 2004, Monsignor Ronald Herzog of the Diocese of Biloxi was appointed bishop of Alexandria in Louisiana by John Paul II.
+In 2016, Pope Francis named Auxiliary Bishop David Talley of the Archdiocese of Atlanta as coadjutor bishop in the diocese to assist Herzog.
 When Herzog retired in 2017, Talley became bishop.
 Two years later in 2019, Talley was transferred to the Diocese of Memphis.

+2020 to present

+Immaculate Heart of Mary Catholic Church in Tioga was the scene of a vandalism spree in September 2020 by Chandler D. Johnson.
+During that period, he broke six windows on the church building and smashed several outside statutes.
+He was charged with one count of criminal trespassing and one count of institutional vandalism.

+In October 2024, the diocese announced that it was preparing to file for Chapter 11 bankruptcy protection as it continues to face several sexual abuse lawsuits.
+The diocese filed for Chapter 11 bankruptcy on October 31, 2025.
+The diocese in January 2026 released a draft of proposed closings and mergers of parishes throughout the diocese.
 The current bishop of Alexandria in Louisiana, since 2017, is Robert W. Marshall of the Diocese of Memphis.